BurdaMagazinOrg/thunder-distribution/README.md

 ```
 For further information follow the [install instructions](https://www.drupal.org/docs/8/install).

-If you don't want to use Composer, you can install Thunder the traditional way by downloading a tarball from our drupal.org project page.
+If you don't want to use Composer, you can install Thunder the traditional way by downloading a tarball from our [drupal.org](https://www.drupal.org/project/thunder) project page.
 ## Issues & Contribution
 If you found an issue with Thunder, please open a [ticket](https://www.drupal.org/project/issues/thunder?categories=All) on drupal.org.
 Please have in mind that Thunder is a collection of many drupal contrib modules.
-So if you could track down an issue to a specific module, please open the ticket in the corresponding issue queue.
+So, if you can track down an issue to a specific module, please open the ticket in the corresponding issue queue.

-If you want to help, to make Thunder even better, open an issue on [drupal.org](https://www.drupal.org/project/issues/thunder?categories=All) or just create a pull request.
+If you want to help, to make Thunder even better, open an [issue](https://www.drupal.org/project/issues/thunder?categories=All) on drupal.org or just create a pull request.

 ## Documentation
-For more information please take a look at [https://burdamagazinorg.github.io/thunder-documentation/](https://burdamagazinorg.github.io/thunder-documentation/).
+For more detailed information, please take a look at [https://burdamagazinorg.github.io/thunder-documentation/](https://burdamagazinorg.github.io/thunder-documentation/).

 ## Development
-For Development information please take a look at [docs/development.md](docs/development.md).
+For information on the installation and development of Thunder, please take a look at [docs/development.md](docs/development.md).